aradzekler/WiFi-Detector/README.md

 2. Invoke ObjectName.csvWriteFile(); to read from destination folder and write a new CSV file that includes top ten strongest networks.
 3. Invoke ObjectName.writeFileKML(); to write the csv file and create a new formatted KML file from it.
+4. In order to create a filtered KML file, create a new csvToKmlByTime or csvToKmlByLocation object (depends on filter and enter correct parameters) and invoke writeFileKML() on the object.